 It is Fannie Mae's intention, on a voluntary basis, to use commercially reasonable efforts to make available to EU Institutional Investors the relevant information set out in Article 7 of the EU Securitization Regulation in respect of the Notes issuance transaction in support of such investors' compliance with the EU Securitization Rules.
-Such voluntary reporting procedures may be reviewed and updated, as determined by Fannie Mae, and the recent European Commission guidance has led Fannie Mae to a review of such voluntary reporting procedures, for the purpose of aligning them as closely as possible with the EU Securitization Rules and related regulatory guidance.
-The review is ongoing and is anticipated to result in updates to the voluntary reporting procedures.
+Such voluntary reporting procedures may be reviewed and updated from time to time as determined by Fannie Mae for the purpose of aligning the EU Supplemental Resources as closely as possible with the EU Securitization Rules and related regulatory guidance.